joergschwarzwaelder/hhc2020/Objective-9/README.md

 17:27:18.098452 IP 10.6.0.2.80 > 10.6.6.35.50340: Flags [R.], seq 0, ack 2451495178, win 0, length 0
 ```

-A Node.js HTTP server was started using  `python3 -m http.server 80` and it logged the request:
+A Node.js HTTP server was started from the home directory using  `python3 -m http.server 80` and it logged the request:

     10.6.6.35 - - [12/Dec/2020 17:37:02] "GET /pub/jfrost/backdoor/suriv_amd64.deb HTTP/1.1" 404 -